Sophie Turner: Career

 Turner was cast as Sansa Stark, a young noblewoman, in the HBO fantasy drama series Game of Thrones in August 2009.
 Filming began in July 2010, when Turner was 14 years old.
 Sansa was Turner's first television role.
-Turner's drama teacher encouraged her to audition for the part, and she dyed her blonde hair auburn for the role, although in Season 7 she began wearing wigs.
+Turner's drama teacher encouraged her to audition for the part, and she dyed her blonde hair auburn for the role, although in season 7 she began wearing wigs.
 In 2012, she was nominated for the Young Artist Award for Best Performance in a TV Series – Supporting Young Actress for her performance as Sansa, alongside her on-screen sister, Maisie Williams.
 Turner appeared in all eight broadcast seasons.

+While playing Sansa Stark, Turner was told to lose weight and she said she suffered from mental health problems while spending her teenage years on screen.
+She also had an eating disorder.

-In 2013, she had her first movie role as the lead character in the independent thriller film Another Me, based on the novel of the same name by Catherine MacPhail.
+In 2013, Turner had her first movie role as the lead character in the independent thriller film Another Me, based on the novel of the same name by Catherine MacPhail.
 She starred as Adeline March in the 2013 television film The Thirteenth Tale.
 In 2013, she was cast in the comedy film Barely Lethal, alongside Hailee Steinfeld, which was released on 29 May 2015 in a limited release and through video on demand.

-Turner also narrated the audiobook version of the Lev Grossman short story "The Girl in the Mirror", which was included in the short fiction anthology Dangerous Women and was edited by George R. R. Martin.
+Turner also narrated the audiobook version of the Lev Grossman short story ‘The Girl in the Mirror’, which was included in the short fiction anthology Dangerous Women and was edited by George R. R. Martin.
 In 2014, she narrated the audiobook City of Heavenly Fire by Cassandra Clare.
 The same year, she was the face of Karen Millen's "The Journey" campaign.
 Turner played mutant Jean Grey in X-Men: Apocalypse, which was released in May 2016 to mixed critical success.
 During summer 2016, she hosted the web video Powershift in partnership with the Huffington Post.

 In March 2017, she announced she had become patron of Women for Women, an organisation that supports female war survivors.
 In August 2017, Turner said she believed her social media following was responsible for her successful casting in an unnamed project rather than her abilities as an actress, saying, "[I]t was between me and another girl who is a far better actress than I am, far better, but I had the followers, so I got the job."
 In June 2017, she began a collaboration with Wella Hair, becoming its first international brand ambassador.